Kotlet aka Persian meat patties are one of a kind and an all-time favorite. They are crispy on the outside and juicy on the inside!

 Kotlet is a Persian dish made with ground beef and lamb mixed with spices and eggs and fried in a pan.
 It originates from the word "cutlet" which means a thin slice of meat or a croquette or cutlet-shaped patty made with ground meat.
 Kotlet is a delicious family dinner that also makes great leftovers and is perfect for school lunch.

-To make these Persian meat patties, all you need are only 6 ingredients:
+To make these Persian meat patties, all you need are only a few ingredients:

 Persian meat patties are originally fried in a pan but I have also baked them in the oven and they turn out pretty good.
 To bake kotlet, preheat the oven to 375F and line a baking sheet with aluminum foil and coat with extra virgin olive oil.
 Shape the patties and place them on the baking sheet and bake in the oven for 30 minutes, flipping half way through.